OCHA-DAP/ocha-anticipy/docs/source/datasources/chirps.rst

     chirps_daily = ChirpsDaily(country_config=country_config,
                                geo_bounding_box=geo_bounding_box)

-    chirps_daily.download(start_year=2007, start_month=10, start_day=23)
+    start_date = datetime.date(year=2007, month=10, day=23)
+    end_date = datetime.date(year=2020, month=3, day=2)

+    chirps_daily.download(start_date=start_date)

 After having downloaded the datasets, a processing step is needed before being able to use them.

 .. code-block:: python

     chirps_monthly.process()
     chirps_daily.process()

 Finally, the data can be loaded as an ``xarray`` dataset, which is the result of the merging of all processed datasets, with fixed time resolution and location.
-When calling the ``load()`` method, it is possible to specify start and end date of the data of interest, expressed once again as start (end) year, month and day (the latter only valid in case of daily data).
-If no arguments are passed to the method, the loaded dataset will be constituted of all processed datasets.
-If only certain arguments are passed (such as start year and end year), the others will be automatically assigned following the conventions explained above.
+When calling the ``load()`` method, it is necessary to specify start and end date of the data of interest.
+If no arguments are passed to the method, the dates will be assigned according to what already said for the download method.

 Below are two examples of the use of the ``load`` method, respectively for daily and monthly data.

 .. code-block:: python

-    start_year = 2021
-    end_year = 2021
-    start_month = 5
-    end_month = 9
-    start_day = 30
-    end_day = 5

-    chirps_monthly_data = chirps_monthly.load()
+    chirps_monthly_data = chirps_monthly.load(
+        start_date=start_date,
+        end_date=end_date
+        )
     chirps_daily_data = chirps_daily.load(
-        start_year=2021,
-        end_year=2021,
-        start_month=5,
-        end_month=9,
-        start_day=30,
-        end_day=5
+        start_date=start_date,
+        end_date=end_date
         )